Tgithinji/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - Must be separated by , and a space
 - Should be printed in ascending order with two digits
 - Filename: `5-print_comb2.py`

+### 6. Inventing is a combination of brains and materials.
+The more brains you use, the less material you need
+Write a program that prints all possible different combinations of two digits.
+- Numbers must be separated by ,, followed by a space
+- The two digits must be different
+- 01 and 10 are considered the same combination of the two digits 0 and 1
+- Print only the smallest combination of two digits
+- Numbers should be printed in ascending order, with two digits
+- Filename: `6-print_comb3.py`